Introduction Part II and Solving Equations

 Consider the following equation, with solution depicted in Figure 5.

 There is no analytic solution to this equation.
-Instead, we will present an
+Instead, we will present an iterative method for

 finding a numerical solution.